 “Of course,” Ulises accepted.
 He was about to take leave when lieutenant Santos yawned hard, took off her lab rope and stretched out in a gymnastic-type maneuver.
 “I’ve been up with this case since the first rooster crows this morning.”

 Duque now got a full breadth of her.
 She was so not tall, yet ported a sensually full, curvy figure.
-She stared at him groveling over her and he detected a faint smirk form on her lips.
+She stared at him groveling over her and he detected a faint smirk as it took shape on her lips.
 Then, the air around him felt aromatized by mating hormones.
-Or was it that he had been without woman too long and by now, drowning in wanton lust.
+Or, at least he imagined so.
+It was so long now that he had been without woman and felt shamelessly drowning in wanton lust.

 He shut his mind and was about to leave when she put her hand on his arm.
-It was not cold, spite of the refrigeration inside the morgue.
-In fact, it transmitted a sensual heat into Duque’s body as id she had just inoculated him with lava flow.
+It was not cold, in spite of the refrigeration inside the morgue.
+In fact, it transmitted a sensual heat into Duque’s body as if she had just inoculated him with lava flow.

-“I like you.”
+“I like you your conversation.”
 Kikei brashly said.
 “It’s so lonely here.
 This work.
 You know, the dead and the clandestine.
 I think we can be friends.”

 ♠ ♠ ♠